About Sijia Dong

 The Dong Lab develops and applies physics-based and data-driven computational methods to understand multiscale processes and to develop design strategies for molecules, materials, and processes that matter in renewable energy, biomedicine, and other areas of societal importance.
 We combine quantum mechanics, statistical mechanics, machine learning, and applied mathematics 1) to understand the dynamical, electronic, optical, spin, and chemical properties and 2) to unravel the interplay between different time and length scales in complex chemical systems such as catalysis and light-matter interactions in realistic and complex environments.

 The Dong Lab develops and applies physics-based and data-driven computational methods to understand multiscale processes, from electronic structures to emergent properties.
-We use such understandings to develop design strategies for molecules, materials, and processes that matter in renewable energy, biomedicine, and other areas of societal importance.
+We use such understandings to develop design strategies for molecules, materials, and processes that matter in renewable energy, biomedicine, quantum information science, and other areas of societal importance.